mekanii/ESU/toroidal-core-transformer.md

 Building a small toroidal core transformer to step down a 12V sine wave input to an 8V sine wave output involves several design considerations, including core selection, winding calculations, and safety precautions.
-Below is a detailed guide to help you design and build your transformer.
+Below is a detailed guide to help we design and build our transformer.

 ## 1. Understanding Transformer Basics
 A transformer operates on the principle of electromagnetic induction.
 The voltage ratio between the primary (input) and secondary (output) windings is proportional to the number of turns in each winding: